Partners in Practice forum speakers

 BC First Nations Justice Council (BCFNJC)

-Meghan Gardiner
+Meghan Gardiner (she/her)

 Writer and Director

-Meghan is an actor and writer living in Vancouver, BC.
-In 2003 she premiered ‘Dissolve’, a one-woman show based on her experience of being drugged and sexually assaulted.
-After performing it nearly 850 times across the continent, she stopped touring the show in 2016 to start a family but the show continues to tour to this day.
 Meghan has been honoured with a citation from the American Alliance for Theatre in Education, was a nominee for the YWCA Women of Distinction Awards and won the Sydney Risk Award for emerging playwright at the 2012 Jessie Richardson Theatre Awards.
-She was a keynote speaker at the Toronto Police Service’s International Conference on Sex Crimes and has subsequently written three more plays that raise awareness on gender based and sexualized violence.
-Meghan works consistently in Canada’s vibrant theatre community and can be seen on such television shows as: The Good Doctor, Family Law, The Flash, Firefly Lane, Motherland and numerous Hallmark Christmas movies.
-Meghan is passionately committed to sharing her journey, hoping to not only to inspire healing and recovery but to raise awareness on bystander intervention, the definition of consent, and to celebrate the resilience of survivors.
+She was a keynote speaker at the Toronto Police Service’s International Conference on Sex Crimes and has subsequently written three more plays that raise awareness of gender based and sexualized violence.

-Day 1 — Workshop presenters
+Day 1 — Workshop Presenters

 Chinedum Adebomi